 Principal and Interest Payments: This option is selected for you automatically after you graduate or attend school less than half-time.
-This is the standard payment option and includes monthly payments that go towards both your interest and principal.
+This is the standard payment option and includes payments that go towards both your interest and principal.

 iHelp Student Loans Application Process

-To start the iHelp loan application process, click the Apply Now button on the homepage.
+To start the iHelp application process, click the Apply Now button on the homepage.
 From there you’ll be asked to select the school you’ll be attending and which loan option has your interest. iHelp will ask you a few questions and inquire whether you plan to apply with a cosigner.

 Tip: If you’re just out of high school, it’s very likely you are going to need one.

 Once you’ve provided your personal and financial information, iHelp will immediately tell you whether or not you’ve been approved or declined.
 If you’re declined, you may still be able to apply with a cosigner if you didn’t at first.
 If you did and were still declined, you may want to find someone else.

 If approved, iHelp will likely ask for supporting documentation.
 When they have everything they need, they’ll contact your school to verify your enrollment status and that all of the information you provided was correct.
 Once verified, iHelp disburses your funds to your college or university to cover your tuition and enrollment costs.
 Whatever remaining amount you have will be sent to you by your school after it has withdrawn what it needs.

 Automatic Debit Rate Discount: If you sign up for automatic payment from an approved U.S. bank, you will receive a 0.25% discount on your rate.
 Over time, this rate reduction will add up to real savings.

 No Fees. iHelp doesn’t charge origination fees or prepayment fees.